Possible collusion between the FBI and Michael Avenatti? - www.independentsentinel.com

 Where did Avenatti get the info?

+Fox News’s John Roberts said tonight that the inspector general is investigating that very question.

-The little question is: why is this lawyer representing a former porn star in a contract dispute publicizing all] this financial data related to the president’s attorney?
+The little question is: why is this lawyer representing a former porn star in a contract dispute publicizing all this financial data related to the president’s attorney?
 The big question is: Exactly where did Avenatti get this detailed financial info?
 We’ll have to file that under the heading, “Possible collusion between the FBI and Michael Avenatti?”
 (Just askin’.)

 Remember the FBI raid of Michael Cohen’s office, which netted many or all of his files?